sdsc/sdsc-summer-institute-2023/3.2_data_management/tutorials/FILESYSTEMS.md

 [train108@login02 ~]$
 ```

 Nope.
-But it does allow you to see the different types of filesystems and total storage space availabkle on each.
+But it does allow you to see the different types of filesystems and total storage space available.

 *Command:*
 ```